dscpvgcoet/Hacktoberfest-2021-College/README.md

 ##### 1. Fork this repository
 Click on fork button in top right corner
 ##### 2. Clone your forked repository
-Go to your repository on Github, and click on the dropdown with green button labelled 'Code'.
+Go to your forked repository on Github, and click on the dropdown with green button labelled 'Code'.
 Copy the URL under HTTP tab.
 Run following command in your command line,
 ```
 git clone <link-you-copied>
 ```
 ##### 3. Make your changes
 Open the code in your editor and make your changes.
 Once done, commit them to your forked repository.
+##### 4. Create a PR
-###### 4. Open a pull request from your forked repository to this repository (here)[https://github.com/dscpvgcoet/Hacktoberfest-2021-College/pulls]
+Open a pull request from your forked repository to this repository [here](https://github.com/dscpvgcoet/Hacktoberfest-2021-College/pulls)

 We'll review the changes as well as the validity of your pull request, and will label your PR as `hacktoberfest-accepted` if it is valid.
 Please refer to the section below to understand the rules of contribution.